Cleveland Bulldogs: Decline

 In 1925, several Canton businessmen purchased the rights to the old Canton Bulldogs team from Deutsch for $3,000.
 The Bulldogs, now known as the Canton Bulldogs, played in Canton during the 1925 and 1926 seasons.
 However Deutsch continued to call his Cleveland franchise the Bulldogs.
 He also sold his Cleveland Indians half of the club to Herb Brandt in August 1925.
 That season the Cleveland Bulldogs fell to a dismal 5–8–1 record.
 The team performed poorly on the field and at the bank.
 By mid-November the organization was nearly bankrupt.

 In 1926 Brandt received authority from the league to suspend operations for a year.

-The Bulldogs then returned in 1927, bolstered by players from the folded Kansas City Cowboys franchise.
-Deutsch returned as the principal owner of this new Cleveland Bulldogs club.
-He, along with fellow investors Max Rosenblum, Brandt, Harold Gould, and Clinton Winfrey, built the new Bulldogs around native Clevelander Benny Friedman, a star quarterback at the University of Michigan.
-The team finished fourth in the National Football League this season, with an 8–4–1 record.
+In 1927 by Sammy Deutsch made his reappearance, heading an ownership group which included Brandt, Max Rosenblum, Harold Gould, and Clinton Winfrey that took over and restarted the Cleveland Bulldogs franchise.
+The financially failing Kansas City Cowboys was purchased and provided the core of players for the new 1927 Bulldogs football club.
+Deutsch saw the team as a new business opportunity when he was able to procure the services of Cleveland-born Michigan passing legend Benny Friedman, whom he contracted of an astounding $18,000 for the 1927 season — the second highest compensation package in the league behind only Red Grange.

+The team finished fourth in the National Football League in 1927, with an 8–4–1 record, but the joy was short-lived as the team relocated to become the Detroit Wolverines in 1928 to better cash in on Friedman's popularity.

 Ties to the New York Giants

-At the end of the season, Elliott Fisher purchased the Bulldogs and moved the team to Detroit, renaming them the Detroit Wolverines.
+At the end of the season, Elliott Fisher purchased the Bulldogs and moved the team to Detroit to become the Wolverines.
 The 1928 Wolverines team consisted of 12 former Bulldogs players.
-Before the 1929 season, Tim Mara, owner of the New York Giants, purchased the entire Wolverines squad, including Benny Friedman, and absorbed the team into his New York Giants franchise.
+Before the 1929 season, Tim Mara, owner of the New York Giants, purchased the entire Wolverines squad — with superstar passer Benny Friedman the primary object of his desire — and absorbed the team into his New York Giants franchise.
 Eight former Bulldogs players ended up playing for the Giants that season.